 Currently, DECT is available almost worldwide (the technology has been adopted in over 110 countries).
 The United States market is now one of the most important markets in terms of expansion.
 DECT is also deployed in South Korea and also Japan has opened the market to the technology, a market traditionally dominated by the Personal Handy-phone System (PHS).

-Frequency allocations in Europe of 1 900 MHz to 1 920 MHz (shared with UTRAN TDD), 1 920 MHz to 1 980 MHz (shared with the uplink of UTRAN FDD) and 2 010 MHz to 2 025 MHz have been foreseen by IMT-2000 for potential expansion of the standard, but actually they are not used yet.
+Frequency allocation in Europe of 1 900 MHz to 1 920 MHz (shared with UTRAN TDD) has been foreseen by IMT-2000 for potential expansion of the standard.

 Our Role & Activities

-The TC DECT standard is continually updated in order to take into account the developments in the technology, including DECTTM New Generation, DECTTM Ultra Low Energy (ULE) and regional variants.
+The TC DECT standard is continually updated in order to take into account the developments in the technology, including DECTTM New Generation, DECTTM Ultra Low Energy (ULE), DECT Evolution, DECT-2020 NR and regional variants.

 The New Generation DECT

-New Generation DECT (NG-DECT) is the name given to the further development of the DECT standard performed since 2006 with primary target on VoIP applications.
+New Generation DECT (NG-DECT) is the name given to the development of the DECT standard with primary target on VoIP applications.
 NG-DECT is implemented by the addition of new functions to the DECT base standard (keeping back-compatibility with all previous developments) and the creation of a dedicated set of Application Profiles defining new types of products.

 New Generation DECT includes the following features: